syncfusion-content/blazor-docs/blazor/maps/accessibility.md

 ## WAI-ARIA attributes

-To meet accessibility standards, the Maps component follows to the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns.
+To meet accessibility standards, the Blazor Maps component follows to the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns.
 In the Maps component, the following ARIA attributes are used:

 | Attributes | Purpose |
 | --- | --- |